paul-murithi/monty/README.md

-# monty - A pair project done by Paul Murithi and Wanjiru Ngugi.
+# monty - A group project done by Paul Murithi and Wanjiru Ngugi.

 # General topics covered
 What do LIFO and FIFO mean.